Abhisheknakka/toronto-crimedata-airflow-pipeline/README.md

 git push -u origin main
 ```

-if someone who wants to start from my repo, then just clone my repository
+If you’d like to start from my repo, simply clone it with, although i dont prefer this as i havent uplaoded confidential data :

 ```
 git clone https://github.com/Abhisheknakka/toronto-crimedata-airflow-pipeline